Julio Jones could be done in Atlanta after phone call with Shannon Sharpe was aired live

 The Philadelphia Eagles would have some work to do to create room for Jones, but that didn’t stop cornerback Darius Slay from suggesting Monday on Twitter that his team acquire the two-time first-team all-pro receiver.
 Ravens defensive back Marlon Humphrey also proposed Jones “be a bird forever and #CometotheRavens.”

-Their enthusiasm is understandable, given that Jones has been one of the NFL’s best pass-catchers since the Falcons made him the sixth overall pick in the 2011 draft.
-Following a 959-yard campaign as a rookie, he has posted at least 1,198 yards in every season in which he’s played 10 games.
+Their enthusiasm is understandable, given that Jones has been one of the NFL’s best pass-catchers since the Falcons made him the sixth pick in the 2011 draft.
+Following a 959-yard campaign as a rookie, he has posted at least 1,198 yards in every season in which he has played 10 games.
 He has led the league in receiving yards per game three times, and his career average of 95.5 per game is the NFL’s all-time best by a wide margin.

 Jones has been dogged by foot, ankle and knee injuries, though, and that could give pause to would-be suitors.
 Persistent hamstring issues limited him to nine games last season, and his age could sow doubts about how much longer he can perform at an elite level.